learn: bipolar basics

 Types of Bipolar

-Symptoms of bipolar disorder can be severe.
-They can affect areas of life, such as work, school or relationships.
+Symptoms of bipolar disorder can be intense and may affect many areas of life, including work, school, and relationships.

 Bipolar I Disorder